TyroneKisienya/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displaying hidden items in long format
+Listing items with owners by side